Calling All Outstanding Tennessee Teachers!

-NEW THIS YEAR: To enable the participation of educators throughout Tennessee, nominated teachers traveling to the TN Civics Academy from outside of Knox County, may receive travel stipends.
-This is made possible through the generous support of a Regions Foundation of Tennessee grant.
+To enable the participation of educators throughout Tennessee, invited teachers traveling to the TN Civics Academy, may receive travel stipends.

 Note: Travel stipends are limited, so early registration is recommended.